Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Deferred analysis from Section

 We further expand the summation of the right-hand side of Inequality~\eqref{eq:adm-bound-1} as follows:

 Let us first bound (I) and (II) from above.
 We can rearrange the order of summation in (I) as follows:

 Hence, the summation of (I) and (II) is further bounded by

-where the first inequality comes from Inequality~\eqref{eq:adm-bound-3-1-1}, the second inequality comes from the fact that $N_2(K) \subseteq N_1(K)\setminus \{K\}$, the third from the definition of $d(\cdot)$, and the fourth from that $K'' \in N_1(K)$.
+where the first inequality comes from Inequality~\eqref{eq:adm-bound-3-1-1}, the second inequality comes from the fact that $N_2(K) \subseteq N_1(K)\setminus \{K\}$, the third from the definition of $d(\cdot)$, and the fourth from the fact that $K'' \in N_1(K)$.
 Lastly, we upper-bound (III) as follows:

 Plugging Inequalities~\eqref{eq:adm-bound-3-1} and~\eqref{eq:adm-bound-3-2} to Inequality~\eqref{eq:adm-bound-1} gives

 where the inequality is derived from the fact that $d(K) \ge \frac{|K|}{2}$, completing the proof of Inequality~\eqref{ineq:preclu:Eadm01}. \end{proof}